isabella232/browser-console-test/README.md

 What is this?
 -------------

-`browser-console-test` is a repo that allows you to test webpages searching for javascript console logging.
+`browser-console-test` Allows you to test webpages searching for javascript console logging.

 Assumptions